brettwooldridge/HikariCP/README.md

 the ``jdbc4ConnectionTest`` property for a more efficent alive test.**  One of either this property or ``jdbc4ConnectionTest`` must be specified.  *Default: none*

+:abc:``connectionInitSql``<br/>
+This property sets a SQL statement that will be executed after every new connection creation before adding it to the pool.
+If this SQL is not valid or throws an exception, it will be treated as a connection failure and the standard retry logic will be followed.  *Default: none*

 :abc:``dataSourceClassName``<br/>
 This is the name of the ``DataSource`` class provided by the JDBC driver.
 Consult the documentation for your specific JDBC driver to get this class name, or see the [table](https://github.com/brettwooldridge/HikariCP#popular-datasource-class-names) below.